NYUAD-CRC/crc-docs/source/hpc/system/filezilla_transfer.rst

     .. image:: /hpc/img/open.png

 3. Enter the **Host**, **Username**, **Password** and **Port**.
 Click **Quickconnect**, as shown in the screenshot below:
-    * Host: dalma.abudhabi.nyu.edu
+    * Host: jubail.abudhabi.nyu.edu
     * Username: Your NetID
     * Password: Your NetID password
     * Port: 22

     .. image:: /hpc/img/quickconnect.png

 4. Remote host is connected.
-The window on the left is local site (your workstation), while the window on the right is remote site (Dalma).
+The window on the left is local site (your workstation), while the window on the right is remote site (Jubail).
 By default, the remote path is ``$HOME``, e.g., ``/home/NetID``.

     .. image:: /hpc/img/loggedin.png